-Purpose of the University of Scouting - The "University of Scouting" is a supplemental training opportunity for all adult Scout leaders.
+Purpose of the University of Scouting (UoS) - The "University of Scouting" is a supplemental training opportunity for all adult Scout leaders.
 It is the only time during the year where you can find, all in one place, the widest variety of training opportunities in all program areas.
-Whether you are new to the program or a veteran of many years, the University provides interesting courses in Cub Scouts, and Adventure and leadership training for Venturing, and Sea Scouting, and courses applicable across all Scouting programs.
+Whether you are new to the program or a veteran of many years, the University provides interesting courses in Cub Scouting, Scouts BSA and adventure and leadership training for Venturing, and Sea Scouting, and courses applicable across all Scouting programs.

-- The College of Cub Scouting provides a wide variety of courses from working with Cub Scoutaged boys and girls to pack administration to planning for an outdoor program, all focused on meeting Scouting goals while having fun as a pack or den.
-A special class will be held 1st period addressing the Cub Scout Program Updates to become effective June 1, 2024 - ➤ The College of Scouts BSA provides an exciting variety of troop, patrol and outdoor planning supplemental courses to help manage the challenges of a great troop experience. - ➤ The College of Adventure Scouting provides classes in Venturing and Sea Scout topics and a variety of classes in Adventure Scouting / High Adventure subjects and resources for Venturing Crews, Sea Scout Ships, and Scout Troops. - ➤ The College of General Studies offers many courses" that cut across all the programs.
+- The College of Cub Scouting provides a wide variety of courses from working with Cub Scoutaged boys and girls to pack administration to planning for an outdoor program, all focused on meeting Scouting goals while having fun as a pack or den. - The College of Scouts BSA provides an exciting variety of troop, patrol and outdoor planning supplemental courses to help manage the challenges of a great troop experience. - The College of Adventure Scouting provides classes in Venturing and Sea Scout topics and a variety of classes in Adventure Scouting / High Adventure subjects and resources for Venturing Crews, Sea Scout Ships, and Scout Troops. - The College of General Studies offers many courses" that cut across all the programs.
 Just about everything from diversity and special needs to STEM to using technology can be found in the College of General Studies. - Standalone Courses are BSA national syllabus courses such as Introduction to Leadership Skills for Crews (ILSC) that provide training for leadership positions in Scouting.
 Note that standalone courses do not count toward any degree requirements in any College.